 Meanwhile, the small-L liberals in America, that is, those left of center within the Democratic Party, who want to end racism and sexism and exploitation of ordinary workers, came to the conclusion many decades ago that federal-level government programs were the only way to achieve their goals.
 The federal government would have to end segregation, women would have to have the right to vote, and workers would have to have the right to unionize to counter the power of big corporations.
 This need for action at the national level was especially obvious in the case of freedom for African-Americans because the state governments in the racist, segregationist South were clearly not going to change one iota without federal pressures (see Starr, 2007, for a full discussion of how the small-L liberals gradually evolved from the big-L liberals and therefore differ from the present conservatives and Rightists, who stick to the original big-L positions).

-However, the American Rightists, given their strong desire to keep things as they are, and their respect for hierarchy, including the hierarchical relationship between whites and blacks and men and women as well as capitalists and workers, saw the new small-L liberalism as a form of "collectivism."
+However, the American Rightists, given their strong desire to keep things as they are, and their respect for hierarchy, including the hierarchical relationship between whites and blacks and men and women as well as capitalists and workers, often see small-L liberalism as a form of "collectivism."
 Contrary to Rightist rhetoric, however, small-L liberalism is a relatively slight modification of old-style liberalism and an expansion of democracy to include more than the owners of income-producing properties.
-In other words, and this is crucial, most Americans are either 19-century liberals or 20-century liberals in an ideological sense.
-Contrary to the Rightists, there are few or no socialists or communists.
-And contrary to the Leftists, the American Rightists are not "fascists."
+In other words -- and this is crucial -- most Americans are either 19th-century liberals or 20th-century liberals in an ideological sense.
+Contrary to what the Rightists believe, there are few or no socialists or communists.
+And contrary to the view from the Left, the American Rightists are not fascists.
 Put another way, the conservatives and liberals use extremist rhetoric when talking about each other.
-However, because most Americans are one or another variant of Big-L liberalism, that is, they are neither communists/socialists nor fascists, they are usually able to compromise their differences without violence.
+However, because most Americans are one or another variant of Big-L liberalism -- that is, they are neither communists/socialists nor fascists -- they are usually able to compromise their differences without violence.
 On the other hand, the fact that the two sides can come to demonize each other so completely is a testament to the more fanatical aspects of the human mind.

 Now we are ready for studies that try to relate styles of thinking and personality to political preferences.
-Such studies have a long history that dates back to the late 1930s in the United States, but I want to start with a study from the 1960s that used the Tomkins Left-Right questionnaire and then turn to the other studies.
+Such studies have a long history that dates back to the late 1930s in the United States, with the best and most rigorous of these studies having been done since the 1990s by political psychologists whom I will discuss shortly.
+However, I want to start with a study from the 1960s that used the Tomkins Left-Right questionnaire to study members of actual Leftist and Rightist political groups.
 It's a study I did with my colleague Henry Minton at California State University at Los Angeles in the autumn of 1964, just before the presidential election between liberal Democratic presidential candidate Lyndon B. Johnson and ultra-conservative Republican Barry Goldwater.
-We were able to give the Tomkins questionnaire and several personality tests -- to be discussed in a second -- to five groups:
+We were able to give the Tomkins questionnaire and several personality tests -- to be discussed in a moment -- to five groups:

 In addition to the Tomkins questionnaire, we collected basic demographic information on the participants that isn't essential here because everyone back then was standard-issue young white college students, along with something that is important for my current purposes, a self-rating on a 7-point liberalism-conservatism dimension.
 We also gave the Internationalism-Nationalism Scale, which is known to correlate with conservatism.